Props3D/dredd-lawgiver/README.md

     - U8X8_CA(0xdc, 0x35) should be U8X8_CA(0xdc, 0x1a)

 ### Voice Recognition module
+If you want to install and use the latest version of the VoiceRecognitionV3 library, then follow these instructions.

 The voice recognition module is from Elechouse.
 Their library has to be installed manually to the Arduino library, and can be found on Github.
  1. Open https://github.com/elechouse/VoiceRecognitionV3